Camp T.L. James

 The Training Center is our newest camping area, and it offers 10 campsites with running water, picnic tables, tent platforms, 2 large hot-water shower houses with flush toilets and electricity, an indoor training room, and a large pavilion with tables and electric lights.

 All of the areas of camp are available for use by the public, although there are fees for non-Scouting groups.
-Reservation details are available online or by calling (318)325-4634.
+E-mail Karen Zachry at email@example.com to get reservation details..

 This Louisiana Purchase Council Reservation is located in Downsville, LA off Hwy 15.
 It boasts of both broad leaf and pine woodlands.
 Wildlife abounds with populations of deer, squirrel, beaver, turkey, and many species of birds including hawks and owls.